s4ke/Master-Thesis/src/md/042-topologySkeletons.md

 Even though many algorithms can be expressed by `parMap`s, some problems require more sophisticated skeletons.
-The Eden library leverages this problem and already comes with more predefined skeletons^[Available on Hackage:
+The Eden library resolves this problem and already comes with more predefined skeletons^[Available on Hackage:
 \url{https://hackage.haskell.org/package/edenskel-2.1.0.0/docs/Control-Parallel-Eden-Topology.html}.],
 among them a `pipe`, a `ring`, and a `torus` implementation [@Eden:SkeletonBookChapter02].
 These seem like reasonable candidates to be ported to our Arrow-based parallel Haskell.
-While doing so, we aim to showcase that we can express more sophisticated skeletons with parallel Arrows as well.
+By doing so, we aim to showcase that we can express more sophisticated skeletons with parallel Arrows as well.

 If we were to use the original definition of `parEvalN`, however, these skeletons